LarsMath/LarsMath.github.io/_pages/about.md

   more_info: >
     <p>Radboud University</p>
     <p>Nijmegen</p>
+    <p>lars (dot) ran (at) ru (dot) nl

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

 I am a PhD student in Post-Quantum cryptography at the Radboud Universiteit Nijmegen under supervision of Simona Samardjiska.
-I am focussing on using algebraic techniques for cryptanalysis of different hardness assumptions mostly related to multivariate and code-based cryptography.
+I am focusing on using algebraic techniques for cryptanalysis of different hardness assumptions mostly related to multivariate and code-based cryptography.